The Excel Count and the Excel Counta functions both count the number of values within a supplied set of values or range of cells.

 The two functions differ in the following ways:

 The Excel Count function returns the count of numeric values in a supplied set of cells or values.
 This count includes both numbers and dates.

 The syntax of the function is:

-In recent versions of Excel (2007 and later), you can enter up to 255 value arguments to the Excel Count function, each of which may be an array of cells or values.
-However, in Excel 2003, the function can only handle up to 30 arguments.
+In recent versions of Excel (2007 and later), you can enter up to 255 value arguments to the Excel Count function, each of which may be single values or arrays of cells or values.
+However, in Excel 2003, the function can only handle up to 30 value arguments.